 In my previous life coaching business, Lead The Life, I tried so hard to make it work.
 I did have many successes but not the financial ones that would have made it my main source of income.
 I understood many of the principles of marketing and sales but I struggled to put them into action.
 Everything felt hard work.
 People rarely commented on my blogs so it often felt as though I was writing them to no-one.
 I was jealous of people who had lively online communities.

-It seems easier with Gentle Warrior.
+It seems easier with The Gentle Creative.
 There are several reasons for this:

 - I kept learning.